 Now, cast your mind back over ALL that information you’ve received (in the case of a conference) or consumed (webinars, books, podcast interviews, etc.) on ONLY these topics.

 What tangible advice or information can help you make progress on these goals?
 For example, if your goal is to raise your rates you may want to retrieve the information on setting up your business entity (creating a space for all that lovely income to go), mindset (value-based VS hourly rates), creating your ideal client profiles (higher quality with bigger budgets).

 3) Turn that information into teeny, tiny action steps

-Meaning, they are specific, time bound, and you can say you either did them or you didn’t.
+Meaning, they are specific, and time-bound, and you can say you either did them or you didn’t.
 Let’s stick with the raising your rates example:

 - Hire an accountant instead of doing it yourself on turbo tax.
 Ask your colleagues and friends for referrals and contact them for a free consultation.

-- Research small-business friendly software such as Honeybook, or bookkeeping software such as Freshbooks so ensure your business look super-pro and run like a well-oiled machine (it matters!).
+- Research small-business-friendly software such as Honeybook, or bookkeeping software such as Freshbooks to ensure your business looks super-pro and runs like a well-oiled machine (it matters!).